openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/openebs-on-kubernetes-platforms/gke.md

 - **Hardware Requirements**

-    Your machine-type must meet the requirements defined in the [prerequisites](../rs-installation.md#prerequisites).
+    Your machine type must meet the requirements defined in the [prerequisites](../rs-installation.md#prerequisites).

 - **GKE Nodes**